kemapak/code-kitchen/src/html-pdf-generator-embedder/README.md

 ## Usage
 Open your debugger, and analyze the code.
-Please check both JavaScript and HTML files.
+Please check both JavaScript and HTML files as well as the base64 PDF converted text file.

 ## Refernces
 - [PDF to Base64 converter I used](https://base64.guru/converter/encode/pdf)